khorgen/pixyll/currentprojects.md

 <div class="row">
     <div class="col1">
-   <h4 class="service-heading">THE 2014 GATHERING OF THE JUGGALOS DOCUMENTARY</h4>
+   <h4 class="service-heading">Family Values</h4>
                    <p>

-The GOTJ is an annual music festival hosted by Psychopathic Records which spans 4 days and includes all kinds of events – music, wrestling matches, poker tournaments, ninja olympics, rap battles, tattoo contests, and more.
-It was held this year in Thorneville, OH from July 23 – July 27.
+The Gathering of the Juggalos is an annual music festival hosted by Psychopathic Records which spans 4 days and includes all kinds of events – music, wrestling matches, poker tournaments, ninja olympics, rap battles, tattoo contests, and more.
+In 2014 it was held in Thornville, OH from July 23 through July 27.
 </p><p>
-Previous documentaries have stripped the Juggalos of their humanity, portraying them as druggie criminals in clown make-up drinking Faygo.
-Why?
-We know that there is a greater story to be told.
-</p><p>
-Why do Juggalos come to the Gathering from all over America as well as the rest of the world?
-Where does their sense of community come from?
-What inspires people to come back year after year?
-When and why did they become Juggalos and Juggalettes?
-</p><p>
-These, and more, are the questions we will answer.</p></div>
+FAMILY VALUES is a documentary film that goes behind the scenes at the 2014 Gathering to explore this often-maligned Juggalo subculture, giving voice to those previously unheard.
+Identity, religion and the FBI are discussed against the backdrop of the Dark Carnival.
+</p></div>
     <div class="col2">
      <h4 class="service-heading">Help Fund Us</h4>
                     <p class="text-muted">Please help us reach our finacial goal, so that we can complete this project.
 Simply go to <a href="http://www.gofundme.com/bkaxj4">GoFundMe</a> and make a donation.
 Keep an eye out for exciting new incentives.